multun/monohttpd/README.md

 # monohttpd

-A simple HTTP server meant to share a single file with people on your local network.
+A simple HTTP server meant to serve a single file.

 Should compile under linux 2.6+.
-This program makes use of the sendfile syscall, which is known to be broken under Mac OSX.
+This program uses the sendfile syscall, which is known to be broken under Mac OSX.

 It requires GCC as well as a decent OS.